aakb/infostander_backend/Infostander_README.md

 $ php app/check.php
 </pre>

-> returns 0: mandatory requirements are met, 1 otherwise.
+> Look for ERROR or WARNING and correct these.

-Check config link in browser
+Check config link in browser to run check requirements for the web server.

 <pre>
 http://[path_to_project/app/web]/config.php